jerryq0101/rt_tracer/README.md

 last_sleep_cause - say if program did a voluntary sleep, sched_switch'ed out, and there was a wakeup, we need to know whether the previous sleep was part of our cycle or not.

-cycle_start_ns - this is the variable we consume at q_2, and we set at q_0
+cycle_start_ns - this is the variable we consume at q_2, and we set at q_0 (when we do detect a voluntary based sleep we consume this).

 cycle_active - if our program is between a wakeup and a relief sleep.